FREIGHT CLASSIFICATION DEMYSTIFIED

 Most of all, stay prudent: the NMFC is constantly evaluated to ensure that it is accurately reflecting the current state of freight shipping and the needs of both carriers and shippers.
 These evaluations result in changes to the classification codes from time to time, so you should routinely check when creating new shipments to ensure you're still using the correct information.

-How to Calculate your Shipment’s Class
+How to Calculate your Freight Class

-SpeedShip®, our easy-to-use online shipping tool, can help you determine and enter the correction freight classification for your shipment.
-There are also numerous freight class calculators available online – you simply need to enter in your shipment’s dimensions and you will be given the recommended class to use.
+SpeedShip®, our easy-to-use online shipping tool, can help you determine and enter the correction classification for your shipment.
+There are also numerous freight class calculators available online – you simply need to enter in your shipment's dimensions and you will be given the recommended class to use.

 We hope this information has helped de-mystify the freight classification process a bit.
-Even when you’re armed with definitions and calculators, however, deciphering freight class can sometimes be a complex task.
-The shipping experts at a trusted third-party logistics provider like Worldwide Express are always available to answer all of your classification-related questions and ensure that you’re using the right class with every shipment, every time.
+Even when you're armed with definitions and calculators, however, deciphering freight class can sometimes be a complex task.
+The shipping experts at a trusted third-party logistics provider like Worldwide Express are always available to answer all of your classification-related questions and ensure that you're using the right class with every shipment, every time.
+Get a shipping consultation today and get the freight class guidance you need.